arjenmeek/queryduck/docs/poc.md

-# CrunchyVicar: Proof of Concept 1
+# QueryDuck: Proof of Concept 1

 This document describes requirements and proposed functionality for a limited Proof of Concept (PoC) implementation.